 - If you want a specific flavor in your smoked dishes, you would better soak your wood chips in the liquids you prefer.
-It is not mandatory because wood chips have their flavor and you will get it simply by soaking them in plain water.
+It is not mandatory because wood chips have their flavor, and you will get it simply by soaking them in plain water.

 - Soaking the wood chips in water will not allow the wood to burn away and exhaust quickly that will be good for shorter recipes.
-But, if you want to smoke your meats for several hours with the wood chips, it does not matter a lot.
+But, if you want to smoke your meat for several hours with the wood chips, it does not matter a lot.

 - In case you have bought flavored wood chips, you may lose the natural wood flavor if you soak your wood chips in any liquid other than water.